mddujali/ubuntu-laravel-homestead/README.md

-# Homestead in Ubuntu Desktop 16.04 or Higher
+# Laravel Homestead in Ubuntu Desktop 16.04 or Higher

 Laravel strives to make the entire PHP development experience delightful, including your local development environment.
 Vagrant provides a simple, elegant way to manage and provision Virtual Machines.